bsstahl/CognitiveInheritance/Posts/Developer-on-Fire.md

   * [brilliant.org](https://brilliant.org)
   * The works of [David McRaney](http://davidmcraney.com/)

 I hope you enjoy this interview and find something of value in it.
-If so, please let me know about it on Twitter [@bsstahl](https://twitter.com/bsstahl).
+If so, please let me know about it on Twitter {TwitterLink}.

 [![Developer On Fire]({PathToRoot}/Images/DeveloperOnFire_1.png "DeveloperOnFire Podcast")](https://developeronfire.com/podcast/episode-399-barry-stahl-optimizing-impact)